allo-media/tech-blog/_posts/2020-02-17-eda-architecture.md

 An Event type defines the meaning of the events of that type and their data schema.
 They must be documented.

 The type of an actual event message is given by its name (used as *routing key* in AMQP, see *Topology* below).
 The event type name must be in the form `SubjectPastParticiple`.
-For example, `ConversationStarted`, `CustomerCreated`, `ShoppingCartValidated`… If you're not able to immediatly give a name to your event type, it means it is not well defined, or that is its not an event.
-Maybe, you need to refine your service or split it?
-Maybe you didn't analyze your value chain deeply enough?
+For example, `ConversationStarted`, `CustomerCreated`, `ShoppingCartValidated`… If you're not able to immediately give a name to your event type, it means it is not well defined, or that is not an event.
+Maybe, you need to refine your service or split it, as you may not have analyzed your value chain deeply enough?

 Commands are utility messages consumed by Data Processing Services.

 A DP Service owns the types of the commands it consumes and their results.
-A command is always adressed to the logical service that owns it.
+A command is always addressed to the logical service that owns it.

 A Command type defines the meaning of the command, its data schema and its result data schema.
 It must be documented.

 The type of an actual command message is given by its name.
 It is in the form `VerbObject`.
 For example: `AnnotateText`, `TranscribeAudio`…
-As command are adressed to a particular logical service, the *routing key* of a command is in the form `logical_service_name.commandname`.
+As commands are addressed to a particular logical service, the *routing key* of a command is in the form `logical_service_name.commandname`.
 For example: `voxo.TranscribeAudio`.

 The command contains the return "address"  (`reply_to`) to which the result is to be sent and a reference set by the sender that is returned as-is (the `correlation_id`).
 That reference is very important for the sender: as all communications are asynchronous, the service requesting the command needs a way to reconcile the received result with the initial request it made.